West Loch disaster

 The West Loch Disaster was a maritime accident during World War II at Pearl Harbor U.S. Naval Base in Hawaii.
-The incident, which occurred just after 3 p.m. on Sunday, May 21, 1944, began following an explosion in a staging area for Landing Ships, Tank (LSTs) and other amphibious assault ships in West Loch.
+The incident, which occurred just after 3 p.m. on Sunday, 21 May 1944, began following an explosion in a staging area for Landing Ships, Tank (LSTs) and other amphibious assault ships in West Loch.
 A fire quickly spread among the ships being prepared for Operation Forager, the invasion of the Japanese-held Mariana Islands.
 Over the next 24 hours, six LSTs sank, 163 naval personnel died, and 396 were injured.

 A subsequent Naval Board of Inquiry never determined the exact cause of the disaster but concluded that the initial explosion was caused when a mortar round aboard LST-353 detonated during an unloading operation because it was either dropped or went off when gasoline vapors ignited.
 The incident – together with the Port Chicago disaster two months later – led to major changes in weapons-handling practices within the United States Navy.

 The LST wreckage was quickly cleared in a salvage operation and dumped at sea 3 mi south of Hawaii.
 Only the hull of the partially beached LST-480 was left in West Loch.
 A press blackout was enforced and naval personnel were ordered not to talk about the incident.
 The disaster was classified until 1960 and is therefore not well known.

-The disaster has been the focus of considerable speculation that during the salvage and removal of the wrecks from West Loch, the U.S. Navy might have found the remains of a Japanese midget submarine, possibly the fifth Japanese midget submarine used in the attack in December 1941.
+The disaster has been the focus of considerable speculation that during the salvage and removal of the wrecks from West Loch, the U.S. Navy might have found the remains of a Japanese midget submarine, possibly the fifth Japanese midget submarine used in the Pearl Harbor attack in December 1941.